mrgaaron/docs/source/concepts/pipeline.rst

 Pipelines operate individually on each sensor in a selector.
 Therefore, for a basic pipeline, there's a one-to-one correspondence between input sensor streams and output streams.
-Combining streams across several sensors or devices is covered in the next section.

 .. todo:: diagram of where a basic pipeline fits in a read query